 Later, when the Roman empire turned Christian in the 4th century, Christians came to the Jordan River in great numbers on Easter and on the Feast of the Epiphany to remember the One who was baptized there.
 They went into the sacred waters, and many took some of it home in small containers.

 Early Christian pilgrims like Egeria, a nun from Gaul who came to the Holy Land around the year 415 AD, left an account of her visit to the Jordan where she looked for the place of Jesus’ baptism.
 Monks who had already settled near the river brought her to a place called Salim, near Jericho.
-The town, associated with the priest Melchisedech, was surrounded by fertile land which had a revered spring that flowed into the Jordan close by.
+The town, associated with the priest Melchisedech, was surrounded by fertile land with a revered spring that flowed into the Jordan close by.
 Here’s how she described it:

 “We came to a very beautiful fruit orchard, in the center of which the priest showed us a spring of the very purest and best water, which gives rise to a real stream.
 In front of the spring there is a sort of pool where it seems that St. John the Baptist administered baptism.
 Then the saintly priest said to us: ‘To this day this garden is known as the garden of St. John.’
 There are many other brothers, holy monks coming from various places, who come to wash in that spring.